isabella232/dynamic-media-classic.en-1/help/searching-assets.md

 >[!NOTE]
 >
->If you do not see the Asset Library panel on the left side, click the right triangle arrow on the left side, half way down the Dynamic Media Classic window, to open the Asset Library.)
+>If you do not see the Asset Library panel on the left side, click the right triangle arrow on the left side, half way down the Adobe Dynamic Media Classic window, to open the Asset Library.)

 ## Sorting files in the Browse Panel {#sorting-files-in-the-browse-panel}